-“My mother and I were lucky, managing to get away on an RAF cargo plane,” she explained.
+“My mother and I were lucky, we managed to get away on an RAF cargo plane,” she explained.
 “But my father stayed behind with the other engineers to blow up industrial installations before the Japanese could put them to use.
-They were given army uniforms so they could pretend they were soldiers if caught in order to avoid a firing squad!”
+They were given army uniforms so they could pretend they were soldiers if caught, in order to avoid a firing squad!”

-Eventually Dorothy’s father escaped on an old barge and sailed it to Calcutta, surprising his wife and daughter by showing up on their doorstep in Pawpindi, Punjab, India six months later!
+Eventually Dorothy’s father escaped on an old barge and sailed it to Calcutta, surprising his wife and daughter by showing up on their doorstep in Pawpindi, Punjab in India six months later!

 Dorothy met her late husband Clive at a party in London when she was 23 and they were married six months later.
 They lived together near Camberley, but after having three children they moved to a bigger house in East Grinstead.
 “Clive was a shipping executive and I was a district nurse, we were very happy,” she said.

 Eventually the children grew up but remained in the area and Dorothy has two grandchildren now.